david-cortes/cmfrec/README.md

 Linkage is then done with `-lcmfrec`.

 **Note:** this package relies heavily on BLAS and LAPACK functions for calculations.
 It's recommended to use MKL (in Python, comes by default in Anaconda, in R for Windows, can be gotten through Microsoft's R distribution) or OpenBLAS as backend for them, but note that, as of OpenBLAS 0.3.9, some of the functions used here might be significantly faster in MKL depending on CPU architecture.
+See [this link](https://github.com/david-cortes/R-openblas-in-windows) for instructions on getting OpenBLAS for R in Windows.

 ## Sample Usage